gecko984/supervenn/README.md

 Intersection sizes `sizes_df` should be a `pandas.DataFrame` with the following structure:

-- For N sets, it must have N boolean (or 0/1) columns and the last column must be integer, so N+1 columns in total.
+- For `N` sets, it must have `N` boolean (or 0/1) columns and the last column must be integer, so `N+1` columns in total.
 - Each row represents a unique intersection (chunk) of the sets.
-The boolean value in column 'set_x' indicate whether this chunk lies within set_x.
+The boolean value in column `set_x` indicate whether this chunk lies within `set_x`.
 The integer value represents the size of the chunk.

 For example, consider the following dataframe